NicosNicolaou16/Ink_Api_Compose/README.md

 - Erase Tool: Provides the option to erase any part of the drawing.
 - Tablet Compatibility: Works seamlessly on tablets for an enhanced drawing experience.
 - Convert the stroke to a bitmap and display it in a dialog.
+- An example of how to save a stroke to the Room database and load it from the database.
+    - In this example, the implementation always uses a single primary key with id = 1, overriding the stroke each time.
+This is not the best approach, but it is used here for simplicity and demonstration purposes only.
+When the app goes into the background or is closed, the stroke is saved.
+When the app is opened again, the last saved stroke is loaded.

 ## Versioning